percona/pmm-doc/docs/deploy/server/docker.upgrading.md

    percona/pmm-server:1
 ```

+!!! alert alert-warning "Important""
+    The `pmm-server` container must be stopped before attempting **docker.run**.

 The **docker run** command refers to the pulled image as the last parameter.
 If you used a specific version number when running **docker pull** (see [Pulling the PMM Server Docker Image](docker.setting-up.md#pmm-server-docker-image-pulling)) replace `latest` accordingly.

 Note that this command also refers to `pmm-data` as the value of `--volumes-from` option.
 This way, your new version will continue to use the existing data.

+!!! alert alert-warning "Warning"
-**WARNING**: Do not remove the `pmm-data` container when updating, if you want to keep all collected data.
+    Do not remove the `pmm-data` container when updating, if you want to keep all collected data.

 Check if the new container is running using **docker ps**.